dryack/avoision/README.md

 ## features

-* intercepts requests to sites that you don't want to support and redirects to a MementoWeb API supporting web archiver (defaulting to archive.is at this time)
+* intercepts requests to sites that you don't want to support and redirects to a MementoWeb API supporting web archiver (defaulting to archive.is, which you should totally [donate](https://liberapay.com/archiveis) to if you find this project useful)
 * detects amazon referral links and cleans them up

 ## planned